hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/OS/AUTOSAR/AUTOSAR-COM-Stack/Ethernet/AUTOSAR-Module-Sd.md

 *Note:* A TTL with value 0 denotes a `Stop<...>` Entry.

 *Note:* The presence of all binary 1's in any relevant field (e.g., Minor Version), denotes the acceptance of any value, or selection of all value(s), for that field.
+However, for TTL, it denotes the validity of this Entry, until the next reboot is detected.
 ###### Type-2
 ---
 The format of an SD Type-2 Entry, as shown below, differs from a Type-1 entry in,